November 2017 I started seeing spots.

 Finally, a break.

 I just kept running until an extended weekend family trip in April.
-Yes, my brother was turning 30 and I had also been responsible for organizing a birthday weekend in Breckenridge, Colorado.
+My brother was turning 30 and yes, I had also been responsible for organizing a birthday weekend in Breckenridge, Colorado.

 Of course, I couldn’t help but get reminded of work while cruising down the slopes…